-Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying schedule of revenues and expenses - budget and actual are presented for purposes of additional analysis and are not a required part of the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and in our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
-The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's financial statements as a whole.
+The introductory section and statistical section are presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying schedule of revenues and expenses budget and actual is presented for purposes of additional analysis and is also not a required part of the financial statements.
+The schedule of revenues and expenses - budget and actual is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on them.